-Although it's undoubtedly more challenging, you CAN do a lot naturally through diet and lifestyle to at least lessen the severity of those monthly breakouts.
+Although it's undoubtedly more challenging, you can do a lot naturally through diet and lifestyle changes to at least lessen the severity of those monthly breakouts.
 (The payoff is that it's going to make much more of a difference than any product you put on your skin topically, plus you can improve your overall health at the same time.)

 What to Eat for Acne

 Yep, you read that right.
 Fat is not the enemy—unless it's hydrogenated vegetable or soybean oils.
-I've eliminated those (along with the vast quantities of nuts and seeds I used to eat) and started slathering everything in butter and coconut oil.
-I know it sounds strange, but it's made a MAJOR difference in my skin.
+I've eliminated those (along with the vast quantities of nuts and seeds I used to eat) and started using tons of butter and coconut oil.
+I know it sounds strange, but it's made a difference in my skin.

 Liver Detox and Acne

-Many natural health practitioners also say that acne is connected to the liver, which processes our hormones, and I believe that too.
-If you're feeling very brave, you can try a liver and gallbladder flush, which can remove blockages (intrahepatic stones) in the area that may be contributing to hormonal breakouts.
-(Too much information to explain in one post, but this site is a wonderful resource.)
-However, there are two schools of thought: some say you need to flush to get rid of these stones, but WAPF says they’re a side effect of not consuming enough healthy fats, and once you change your diet they will dissolve.
+Many natural health practitioners also say that acne is connected to a sluggish liver—our livers process our hormones.
+If you're feeling very brave, you could try a liver and gallbladder flush, which can remove blockages (intrahepatic stones) in the area that may be contributing to hormonal breakouts.
+This site is a good resource on how to do the flush.
+Warning: it's not for the faint of heart!

-Wear a natural sunscreen.
-If you've got oily skin, you don't really need to layer on moisturizer and then sunscreen—it will make you too greasy.
+If you've got oily skin, you don't really need to layer on moisturizer and then sunscreen—it will just make you too greasy.
 Just put on your sunscreen (and maybe some eye cream, if you need it).
 Sunscreen is really important to protect any areas of pigmentation from getting darker.

-Use a mattifying or oil-control lotion or primer.
+Finally, use a mattifying or oil-control lotion or primer.
 This step will help absorb oil throughout the day so your skin doesn't look as shiny.
 I've had good luck with OC8 Mattifying Gel:

 Cleanse your skin again.

 A few times a week, use a gentle exfoliating toner.
 I prefer hydroxy acid toners instead of actual scrubs with beads.
 They will not only remove dead skin build-up that can clog pores, but will also help fade the post-acne marks.
-The very best one I've tried is fromBiologique Recherche(Lotion P50), but Canadians can only order it online from Beautyhabit.com.
-I also like the Clarisonic a few times a week for some extra buffing power.
+The very best one I've tried is fromBiologique Recherche(Lotion P50), although it's hard to find.

-Apply your serum again.
+After exfoliating, apply your serum again.